 If you’re in the mood for some inexpensive, hearty comfort food this winter, then here is your answer!
 This red beans and rice recipe takes a little time to simmer on the stove, but it’s so worth it in the end.
 Just a few dollars worth of dried beans and brown rice can go a long way, and while you are taking the time to cook a batch, why not double the recipe and freeze the leftovers for a rainy day?
 You’ll thank yourself later. :)

-- ½ pound red kidney beans (covered with 2 inches of water and soaked 8 hours to overnight)
+- 1/2 pound kidney beans covered with 2 inches of water and soaked 8 hours to overnight

-- ¼ teaspoon black pepper (change this to ⅛ teaspoon if you aren't a pepper fan)
+- 1/4 teaspoon pepper change this to 1/8 teaspoon if you aren't a pepper fan

 - 2 bay leaves

 - 4 servings brown rice cooked according to package directions